-Screening results will be stored in the tenant file for the term of tenancy plus three (3) years for any households granted admission to the property.
-For rejected households, the screening results will be stored with the application, and other applicable documentation, for three (3) years following the rejection.
+Screening results will be stored in the tenant file for any households granted admission to the property.
+For rejected households, the screening results will be stored with the application, and other applicable documentation, for the three (3) years following the rejection.